 - General information about your insects life cycle

-- Information about if your insects is a pest and if we feel you need to take management action
+- Information about if your insect is a pest and if we feel you need to take management action

-- General information about integrated pest management options for your diagnosis
+- General information about integrated pest management options for your diagnosis, if applicable

 - Collect multiple (6–12) insects if you can.